sgmurphy/wordpress-plugins/twentig/readme.txt

 8. **Customize your footer.** Change the layout and style, edit the copyright, remove "Powered by WordPress", and more.

 == Changelog ==

+= 1.8.3 =
+Release date: July 17, 2024

+* Enhancement: Adjusts code for compatibility with WordPress 6.6.
+* Enhancement: Changes the dashboard initial tab for the WordPress playground.
+* Code Quality: Replaces classnames with clsx.

 = 1.8.2 =
 Release date: April 2, 2024